-- Mental Health Statistics Improvement Program (MHSIP)-Adults with a Mental Health illness - Youth Satisfaction Survey (YSS) Youth with a Severe Emotional Disturbance - Substance Use Disorder Satisfaction Survey-Individuals with a substance use disorder - Home and Community Based Services Survey-Individuals receiving Long Term Supports and Services - Provider Network Survey-Organizations who contract with MSHN - Committee/Council Survey-Provider representatives on MSHN committees/ councils - National Core Indicator Survey-Individuals receiving LTSS - Supports Intensity Scale- Individuals receiving LTSS- - Appeals and Grievance Data, and customer complaints
+- Mental Health Statistics Improvement Program (MHSIP)-Adults with a Mental Illness, Substance Use Diagnosis, and/or receiving Long Term Supports and Services (LTSS). - Youth Satisfaction Survey (YSS)- Youth with a Severe Emotional Disturbance and/or receiving Long Term Supports and Services (LTSS) - Provider Network Survey-Organizations who contract with MSHN - Committee/Council Survey-Provider representatives on MSHN committees/ councils - National Core Indicator Survey-Individuals receiving LTSS

-The aggregated results of the surveys and/or assessments are collected, analyzed, and reported by MSHN to the QI Council, Regional Consumer Advisory Council, and other relevant committees/councils, who identify strengths, areas for improvement and make recommendations for action and follow up as appropriate.
+The aggregated results of the surveys and/or assessments are collected, analyzed, and reported by MSHN to the QI Council, Regional Consumer Advisory Council, Substance Use Disorder Providers and other relevant committees/councils.
 Regional benchmarks and/or national benchmarks are used for comparison when available.
 The data is used to identify best practices, demonstrate improvements, or identify growth areas.
-The QI Council determines action for improvements.
+The QI Council outlines systemic actions steps to follow up on the findings.
 The findings are incorporated into program improvement action plans as appropriate.
-The CMHSP participant/SUD providers take action on individual cases, as appropriate, to identify and investigate sources of dissatisfaction and determine appropriate follow-up.
+The CMHSP participants/SUD providers take action on individual cases, as appropriate, identifying and investigating sources of dissatisfaction and determining appropriate follow-up.

-Survey or assessment results are included in the annual PIHP QAPIP Report and presented to the MSHN governing body, the Operations Council, Regional Consumer Advisory Council, CMHSP Participants, SUD Providers and is accessible on the MSHN website.
-Findings are also shared with stakeholders on a local level through such means as advisory councils, staff/provider meetings and printed materials.
+An evaluation of the regional activities to improve satisfaction is included in the annual PIHP QAPIP Report and presented to the MSHN governing body, the Operations Council, Regional Consumer Advisory Council, CMHSP Participants, SUD Providers and is accessible on the MSHN website.
+Findings are shared with stakeholders on a local level through advisory councils, staff/provider meetings and printed materials.13